MrZBou/Elisa-Public/README.md

 - e!health [@user] - Health of user
 ***
 ### Music interface commands

-- e!ignore [prefix / 'clear'] - Current ignored prefixes in music channel / Ignore messages with this prefix in music channel **[only for admins]**

 - e!uninstall - Uninstall music interface (Elisa will accept this channel like any other) **[only for admins]**